By Gleb Bryanski and Douglas Busvine

 In his last act as prime minister, Putin nominated Sechin to the board of Russia's main state energy holding company, a position that would allow Sechin to wield huge influence even if he loses his post as deputy premier.

-That sets the scene for a possible confrontation should Mededev appoint Abyzov, a co-author of reforms to break up the state power monopoly in 2007, to a senior energy role.
+That sets the scene for a possible confrontation should Medvedev appoint billionaire former power industry boss Mikhail Abyzov, a co-author of reforms to break up the state power monopoly in 2007, to an energy role.

 It could also spell trouble for Medvedev, whose durability has been called into question by what many saw as his humiliating agreement to step down to pave the way for Putin to return for one, and possibly two, six-year terms.